THE BIBLICAL INTERPRETATION OF THE

 And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war.
 His eyes were as a flame of fire, and on his head were many crowns; and he had a name written, that no man knew, but he himself.
 And he was clothed with a vesture dipped in blood: and his name is called The Word of God.
 And the armies which were in heaven followed him upon white horses, clothed in fine linen, white and clean.
 And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God.”
 (Rev. 19:11-15)

-Here, the rider on the horse is identified as The Word of God.
-As we saw earlier the bow signifies “the Word of God.”
+Here, the rider on the horse is identified as “the Word of God.”
+As we saw earlier the bow signifies “thy Word.”
 (Hab.
-3:9 KJV)
+3:9.

-As Jesus (or Joshua), who’s name is called “The Word of God” symbolized by the bow, will return riding upon a white horse into battle with a crown upon his head to lead his children into the heavenly Canaan, so it is likely that Joshua also lead the children of Israel into battle into the earthly Canaan riding on a white horse, armed with a bow and a crown upon his head as the leader of the armies of Israel.
+Just as Yahushua, called "The Word of God," will return on a white horse, crowned and armed for battle, to lead His people into the heavenly Canaan, it is likely that Joshua, His foreshadowing, also led Israel into the earthly Canaan in similar fashion—riding a white horse, armed with a bow, and crowned as the leader of Israel’s armies.

 Another striking parallel between the two Joshua’s and the two Canaan’s is the inhabitants of the land that were driven out.